New immunotherapy offered for those with peanut, tree nut allergies in Carlisle

 Medical Arts Allergy started providing the immunotherapy in September for patients with peanut allergies before branching into tree nut allergies in January.
 The treatment could be expanded to milk, eggs, butter, shellfish and other food allergies.

 The immunotherapy is for patients of any age, though the allergists may not start the therapy for a child who appears to be growing out of their food allergy.

-That, however, often isn't the case with peanut allergies.
-Todoric said about 80% of children don't outgrow a peanut allergy.
+That, however, often isn’t the case with peanut allergies.
+Todoric said about 80% of children don’t outgrow a peanut allergy.

-Her patients are between the ages of 5 and early 30s, but she said starting the immunotherapy in toddlers ages 18 months to 2 years could help come closer to "curing" a peanut allergy.
+Her patients are between the ages of 5 and early 30s, but she said starting the immunotherapy in toddlers ages 18 months to 2 years could help come closer to “curing” a peanut allergy.

 Research is still not conclusive as to whether the therapy could have permanent effects if a patient stops taking the solutions or pill.

 What is known is that, at the moment, embarking on the immunotherapy would be a lifelong decision.

-Todoric said that won't necessarily mean a peanut solution daily for life, but it could mean taking it a couple times a week or once a week to make sure the body is accustomed to the allergen.
+Todoric said that won’t necessarily mean a peanut solution daily for life, but it could mean taking it a couple times a week or once a week to make sure the body is accustomed to the allergen.

 “We try to be as transparent as we can,” she said.